datapower-virtual-appliance-demo/dpxx-ops/README.md

 oc apply -f setup/namespaces.yaml
 ```

-which will create the `dp01-dev` namespace in the cluster.
+which will confirm the following namespaces are created in the cluster:

 ```bash
 namespace/dp01-ci created
 namespace/dp01-dev created
 ```

-As the tutorial proceeds, we'll see how the contents of the `dp01-ops`
+As the tutorial proceeds, we'll see how the YAMLs in `dp01-ops` **fully** define
-repository **fully** defines the contents of all resources relating to our
-DataPower deployment.
-Moreover, we're going to set up the cluster such it is
+the DataPower related resources deployed to the cluster.
+In fact, we're going to
-**automatically** updated whenever this `dp01-ops` repository changes.
-This
+set up the cluster such it is **automatically** updated whenever the `dp01-ops`
-concept is called **continuous deployment** and we'll use ArgoCD to achieve it.
+repository is updated.
+This concept is called **continuous deployment** and we'll
+use ArgoCD to achieve it.

 ---

 ## Explore the `dp01-ops` repository

-If you'd like to understand a little bit more about how the namespaces were created, you can explore the contents of the `dp01-ops` repository.
+If you'd like to understand a little bit more about how the namespaces were
+created, you can explore the contents of the `dp01-ops` repository.

 Issue the following command: